Leels/Portugal/README.md

 ## Description

-_This is a webpage about my trip to Portugal in July of 2016._
+_This is a webpage about my trip to Portugal in July of 2016.
+Page about the cities of Porto and Lisbon._

 ## Setup/Installation Requirements